 You don’t need to make your own oat flour or purchase special ingredients.
 If you have gluten-free oats on hand, along with a couple ripe bananas, you are ready to make this easy, delicious recipe!

-Just like all the recipes on my site, and in my gluten-free cookbook, I prefer to use simple, affordable, and readily available ingredients.
+Just like all the recipes on my site, I prefer to use simple, affordable, and readily available ingredients.
 Listed below are ingredient recommendations, along with any workable substitutions.

 • Oats – Use either GF old fashioned oats or quick cooking oatmeal.
 Gluten-free certified oats are best to make sure they haven’t been cross-contaminated during processing.